- Home

 - 10 career change ideas for the over 60s

-Your 60s can be an exciting time to make a career change.
-By now, you’ll have a wealth of skills and life experience under your belt, which makes you an attractive proposition to many employers.
+Your 60s can be an exciting time to change careers.
+By now, you’ll likely have a wealth of skills and life experience under your belt, making you an attractive proposition to many employers.

-According to our analysis, in 2019, 82% of the UK’s employment growth was fuelled by the over 50s.
-So it’s unsurprising that we often hear from members who have used retirement as an opportunity to change direction, rather than slow down.
+According to Epassi, the number of workers over 50 has increased by over 60% in the past 20 years.
+So, it’s unsurprising that we often hear from members who have used retirement as an opportunity to change direction, rather than slow down.

-Changing careers in your 60s can have many benefits, including the chance to learn some new skills, meet some new people, and earn a living doing something that you genuinely enjoy.
+Switching careers in your 60s can have many benefits, including the chance to learn new skills, meet new people, and earn a living doing something you genuinely enjoy.

 1. Florist

-If you’d like to work with all things bright and beautiful, then you could consider becoming a florist.
-Floral arrangements are associated with a number of life events and the scale of what people can ask for will vary.
+If you’d like to work with all things bright and beautiful, consider becoming a florist.
+Floral arrangements are associated with several life events, and the scale of flowers you work with will vary from customer to customer.

-One day you could be creating personalised bouquets for birthdays or anniversaries, and the next you could be organising a large-scale floral display for a wedding or exhibition.
-Whatever floral arrangement you’re asked to come up with, it’s likely that your work will help to make an occasion much more memorable!
+One day you could be creating personalised bouquets for birthdays or anniversaries, and the next you could be organising a large-scale display for a wedding or exhibition.
+Whatever floral arrangement you’re asked to come up with, your work will likely help make an occasion more memorable.

-Florists are experts on flower arranging but also have a strong knowledge of different plants and flowers and how to store them.
-One of the best ways to get started is to apply for a job as a trainee or an apprentice with a local flower company.
+Florists are flower-arranging experts, but also display a strong knowledge of different flowers and how to store them.
+One of the best ways to start is to apply for a job as a trainee or an apprentice with a local flower company.

-Alternatively, you could consider taking an accredited distance-learning course.
-This will teach you all the essential skills and knowledge needed to set up your own shop or flower stall.
+Alternatively, you could take an accredited distance-learning course to build the essential skills and knowledge to set up your own shop or flower stall.

 Ready to grow a career in floristry?